If you are considering a career in healthcare, it can be tough to know exactly which career path is the right one for you.

 Nurse practitioners generally choose a specialist area of medicine when they undertake their training; for example, they might specialize in cardiology or acute care.
 The majority of nurse practitioners specialize as family nurse practitioners, which qualifies them as primary care providers.

 Nurse practitioners will undertake tasks such as taking medical histories, making a diagnosis, prescribing medication, ordering, and interpreting medical tests, and referring patients for specialist care.
+They also often qualify for providing emergency care by acquiring ACLS, PALS or BLS certifications.
 Unlike physicians and physician assistants, their approach tends to be more holistic, focusing on the education of the people in their community on how to promote and maintain good health and prevent disease.

 In 2018, the average salary for a family nurse practitioner was $113,930.